 They will have to provide the corporate officer’s:

 - registered (or principal) office address

 This change will not affect a company or LLP which has a UK registered limited company as a corporate officer.

 UK companies involved in cross border mergers

-Any cross border mergers involving UK companies must be completed and registered before 29 March 2019.
+Any cross border mergers involving UK companies must be completed and registered before exit day.
 After this, cross border mergers will no longer be able to take place.

-After 29 March 2019, the UK will no longer be part of the European Economic Area (EEA).
-Companies with a UK establishment and whose ‘home’ country is inside the EEA will have to report the same information as overseas companies after 29 March 2019.
+After exit day, the UK will no longer be part of the European Economic Area (EEA).
+Companies with a UK establishment and whose ‘home’ country is inside the EEA will have to report the same information as overseas companies after exit day.
 Companies House will provide further information closer to exit day.

 Changes to forms

 See our guidance for information about changes to Companies House forms in the event of the UK leaving the EU without a deal.